 Before we start, download this file that contains six images that you will use to follow this tutorial.

-Now let’s get started.
+Now let’s mobile online casino no deposit bonus get started.
 For this example, I didn’t use my SLR camera, because I didn’t feel like lugging up the bigger Canon Rebel while snowboarding, especially since it’s more expensive than the one I brought, a Canon Powershot.
 I can put the Powershot in my pocket while snowboarding, so it was more convenient.
 But using an SLR is ideal for the reasons listed above.
 Go ahead and start up Photoshop CS3.
 Here’s there six images that we’ll be using from the support files.

 Go to File>Automate>Photomerge.